 no local changes and you want to pull the newest changes

-you previously had the newest changes, but made some local progress after that; that could be file changes and even some commits; important: you didn’t change the files that had been updated by the remote repository (otherwise you will get merge conflicts)
+you previously had the newest changes, but made some local progress after that; that could be file changes and even some commits;

 you changed files that were also changed by the remote repository → merge conflicts!